 Being a Birth worker in any capacity, whether you are a Doula, photographer, or Midwife, is a demanding profession.
 You are on call, ready at any hour of the day or night, never making solid plans, always being ready.
-After the last birth I shot in Fredericton (which I was so happy to be a part of), I told my husband that I would ONLY accept clients in Moncton, or just outside the GMA, from now on.
-I was feeling pretty guilty for working away from home.
+Being based in Moncton, I used to worry that Fredericton and Saint John were too far to travel to cover a birth.
+But now, having shot a birth in both locations, (and having moved to Salisbury) I am happy to accept birth work in all three major cities.

 At her Milk Bath Maternity, I learned that Meagan is a strong and capable mother with two young boys.
 Every milk bath session I have done has been so unique – and every one has been an impressive showcase of the power of the female body, the beauty and ambiguity of pregnancy.